What prevents you from achieving the success you want?

 Unfortunately, most of us are being run by our habits.
 We get stuck in conditioned responses to our spouses and children, to our work colleagues, to our customers and our clients, to our students, and to the world at large.

-You have to gain control of your thoughts, your images, your dreams, daydreams, and your behavior.
-Everything you think, say, and do need to become intentional and aligned with your purpose, your values, and your goals.
+You have to gain control of your thoughts, your images, your dreams, your daydreams, and your behavior.
+Everything you think, say, and do needs to become intentional and aligned with your purpose, your values, and your goals.

 If you don’t like your outcomes, change your responses.

 You don’t have to look far to find examples of how this works: consider the economy.

 When the Gulf War broke out, a friend of mine who owns a Lexus dealership in Southern California turned to this formula to guide him through the resulting impact on the economy.
 People stopped coming in to buy Lexuses, so he knew that his normal response (R) of running newspaper and radio ads wouldn’t be good enough to keep his business afloat.
 The outcome (O) he was experiencing was a steady decrease in visitors to his showroom, as well as sales.

 So they tried a number of new things.
 Some didn’t work; some did.
 One of the strategies that worked was driving a fleet of new cars to where the rich people were – the country clubs, the marinas, polo grounds, and parties in Beverly Hills and Westlake Village – and inviting them to take a test drive.

 Have you ever test-driven a new car and then gotten back into your old car?
 Suddenly your old car wasn’t good enough – you wanted the new car!
 The same thing happened to the people who took a Lexus for a spin, and many bought or leased a new car.

 By changing their response (R) to an unexpected event (E) – the war — the dealership eventually got the outcome (O) they wanted … increased sales.
 In fact, they ended up selling more new cars per week than before the war broke out.